librato/librato-rails/README.md

 (the `librato.yml` file is parsed via ERB in case you need to add some magic in there - useful in some cloud environments)

+##### Use environment variables

 OR provide `LIBRATO_METRICS_USER` and `LIBRATO_METRICS_TOKEN` environment variables.
-If both env variables and a config file are present, environment variables will be ignored and the config file will take precedence.
+Note that if a config file is present, _all environment variables will be ignored._

 Note that using a configuration file allows you to specify configurations per-environment.
 Submission will be disabled in any environment without credentials.
 However, if environment variables are set they will be used in all environments.

+##### Running on Heroku

+If you are using the Librato Metrics Heroku addon, your user and token environment variables will already be set in your heroku environment.
+If you are running without the addon you will need to provide them yourself.

+Either way you will need to specify a custom source for your app to allow `librato-rails` to track properly.
+If a source has not been provided, `librato-rails` will detect this and not start.
+You can set the source in your environment like:

+    heroku config:add LIBRATO_METRICS_SOURCE=myappname

+If you are using a config file, add a source entry to that instead.

 Full information on configuration options is available on the [configuration wiki page](https://github.com/librato/librato-rails/wiki/Configuration).